-Memorial JK is not a conventional cemetery in the Federal District (as in the case of Campo da Esperança, where the flow of burials and tributes with wreath in Brasilia is intense).
+The JK Memorial is not a conventional cemetery in the Federal District (as in the case of Campo da Esperança, where the flow of burials and tributes with wreath in Brasilia is intense).

-In this masterpiece designed by Oscar Niemeyer are the remains of President Juscelino Kubitschek, creator of the new Brazilian capital - and one of the greatest works of architecture and engineering of the 20th century.
+In this masterpiece conceived by Oscar Niemeyer are the mortal remains of president Juscelino Kubitschek, creator of the new Brazilian capital - and one of the greatest works of architecture and engineering of the 20th century.

-Inaugurated on September 12, 1981, the memorial houses not only the official tomb of JK, but a complete museum dedicated to him and his family's history through a beautiful photographic collection, furniture and personal objects of a man in front of his time.
+Inaugurated on September 12, 1981, the memorial houses not only JK's official tomb, but a complete museum dedicated to him and his family's history through a beautiful photographic collection, furniture, and personal objects of a man ahead of his time.
 Its curatorship and interior have a very striking presentation, obeying the modern and timeless artistic protocol at the height of the Plano Piloto.

 Address: Praça do Cruzeiro, Eixo Monumental - Brasília -DF

 Considered a true open-air museum, the Consolação Cemetery is one of the necropolises that resemble the luxurious European cemeteries.
-In operation since 1858, it was listed by the Historical Defense Council of the State of São Paulo and houses a cultural visitation project maintained by the Memory and Life Program.
+In activity since 1858, it was protected by the Conselho de Defesa do Patrimônio HIstórico do Estado de São Paulo and houses a cultural project of visitation maintained by the Programa Memória e Vida.

-There are some of the greatest works of world tomb art, with sculptures and cemetery architecture projects commissioned by the greatest national and international artists of the time.
-This was the demand of the wealthy São Paulo families of the 19th and 20th centuries, portraying the great economic development of the period.
+There are some of the greatest works of tomb art in the world, with sculptures and cemetery architecture projects commissioned by the greatest national and international artists of the time.
+This was the demand of the rich families from São Paulo in the XIX and XX centuries, portraying the great economic development of the period.

-Among the historical figures and personalities buried in the Consolação Cemetery are Marquesa de Santos (benefactor of the construction of the chapel), Tarsila do Amaral, Mário de Andrade, Emílio Ribas, Cândido Fontoura, the first lady Ruth Cardoso among many other artists, industrialists, like the Matarazzo, politicians and nobles.
+Among the historical figures and personalities buried in the Consolação Cemetery are the Marquesa de Santos (benefactor of the construction of the chapel), Tarsila do Amaral, Mário de Andrade, Emílio Ribas, Cândido Fontoura, the first lady Ruth Cardoso among many other artists, industrialists, such as the Matarazzo's, politicians and noblemen.

 Campo Santo Cemetery - Salvador

-Being the only cemetery in Salvador between 1840 and 1856, the Campo Santo Cemetery is the oldest in the city and tells part of the important history of the region, as it is full of tomb works of art that accompany historical passages.
+Being the only cemetery in Salvador between 1840 and 1856, Campo Santo Cemetery is the oldest in the city and tells part of the region's important history, as it is full of tomb artworks that accompany historical passages.

-Its construction marked the end of church burials, a sanitary movement common to the inauguration of most of the first Brazilian public cemeteries, but initially revolted the Salvadorans who did not want to remove the bodies of their loved ones from the sacred soil around the cathedrals.
-Its main gate and part of the cathedral were destroyed by the population in the episode that became known as "Cemiterada".
+Its construction marked the end of burials in churches, a sanitary movement common to the inauguration of most of the first public cemeteries in Brazil.
+Its main gate and part of the cathedral were even depredated by the population in an episode known as "Cemiterada".

-Administered by Santa Casa de Misericórdia da Bahia since 1840, the necropolis preserves its historical features combined with a new modern wing, designed with advanced environmental technologies and futuristic design.
+Administered by Santa Casa de Misericórdia da Bahia since 1840, the necropolis preserves its historical features allied to a new modern wing, conceived advanced with environmental technologies and futuristic design.